 Fig. 5-(d) and -(e) show the simulation result of two different views when the simulation stops and the mold moves upwards back to a specific position.
 For the selected particular set of reaction rates in the simulation, the total time used to fire a total of 976,125 events is 6308 seconds or 1.75 hours on a single-processor computer, where the rates and numbers of individual events fired are also listed in Table 6.
-Note that the simulation time is directly proportional to the number of events fired instead of real wall time in physical processor computers to reduce simulation times.
+Note that the simulation time is directly proportional to the number of events fired instead of real wall time in physical processes.
+The cKMC can also be parallelized and run on multi-processor computers to reduce simulation times.